juancarlospaco/nim-telegram-bot/README.md

 it can be disabled and configured from the `config.ini`.

-No extra hardening security features are in place for this feature, since Telegram already has Kick and Ban, disable if you expect malware code.
+No extra hardening security features are in place for this feature, since Telegram already has Kick and Ban, check `firejails` or `docker` for this, disable if you expect malware code.

 ## Run